buildtesters/buildtest/CONTRIBUTING.rst

 Preparation
 =============

-If you don't have a GitHub account please register your account at https://github.com/join
+If you don't have a GitHub account please `register <http://github.com/join>`_ your account

 Fork the repo
 --------------